1958 – 1961

 NEW BUILDING FOR THE LIGHTHOUSE

-The old Lighthouse building had begun to deteriorate to the point of being unsafe and beyond repair so we started planning for a new facility.
+The old Lighthouse building had begun to deteriorate to the point of being unsafe and was beyond repair, so we started planning for a new facility.
 Those plans changed slightly when we were able to purchase and relocate the Lighthouse Rescue Mission in 2014 to 304 16th Ave.
 N. in Nampa.

 VALLEY WOMEN & CHILDREN’S SHELTER